-EIS Determination - A preliminary determination has been made that an environmental impact statement is not required for the proposed re-issuance of this permit.
+EIS Determination- A preliminary determination has been made that an environmental impact statement is not required for the proposed re-issuance of this permit.

-Water Quality - The applicant is required to obtain water quality certification, under Section 401 of the Clean Water Act, from the California Regional Water Quality Control Board.
+Water Quality- The applicant is required to obtain water quality certification, under Section 401 of the Clean Water Act, from the California Regional Water Quality Control Board.
 Section 401 requires that any applicant for an individual Section 404 permit provide proof of water quality certification to the Corps of Engineers prior to permit issuance.
 The applicant has applied for a 401 Certification from the Central Coast Regional Board that is currently pending.

-Coastal Zone Management - The applicant has certified that the proposed activity would comply with and would be conducted in a manner that is consistent with the approved State Coastal Zone Management Program.
+Coastal Zone Management- The applicant has certified that the proposed activity would comply with and would be conducted in a manner that is consistent with the approved State Coastal Zone Management Program.
 For those projects in or affecting the coastal zone, the Federal Coastal Zone Management Act requires that prior to issuing the Corps authorization for the project, the applicant must obtain concurrence from the California Coastal Commission that the project is consistent with the State's Coastal Zone Management Plan.
 The District Engineer hereby requests the California Coastal Commission's concurrence or non-concurrence.
-The applicant has applied for a Coastal Development Permit (CDP) that is currently pending.
+The applicant has an existing Coastal Development Permit (CDP) that expires May 25, 2015.
+The applicant would apply for an additional CDP in early 2015.

-Essential Fish Habitat - Essential Fish Habitat (EFH) as defined by the Magnuson-Stevens Fishery Conservation and Management Act does not occur within the project area.
+Essential Fish Habitat- Essential Fish Habitat (EFH) as defined by the Magnuson-Stevens Fishery Conservation and Management Act does not occur within the project area.

-Cultural Resources - The latest version of the National Register of Historic Places has been consulted and this site is not listed.
-This review constitutes the extent of cultural resources investigations by the District Engineer, and he is otherwise unaware of the presence of such resources.
+Cultural Resources- The latest version of the National Register of Historic Places has been consulted and this site is not listed.
+This review constitutes the extent of cultural resources investigations by the District Engineer, and she is otherwise unaware of the presence of such resources.

-Endangered Species - The threatened snowy plover may occasionally forage along the tide line of the proposed project.
+Endangered Species- The threatened snowy plover (Charadrius alexandrinus nivosus) may occasionally forage along the tide line of the proposed project.
 All project activities as proposed would be subject to plover monitoring.
-The California least tern (Sternula antillarum browni) does not nest on or near the proposed project site and feeds in offshore waters.
-Preliminary determinations indicate that the proposed activity would not affect these federally listed endangered or threatened species.
+The California least tern (Sterna antillarum browni) does not nest on or near the proposed project site and prefers to feed offshore waters.
+Preliminary determinations indicate that the proposed activity would not affect these federally-listed endangered or threatened species, or their critical habitat.
 Therefore, formal consultation under Section 7 of the Endangered Species Act does not appear to be required at this time.

-Public Hearing - Any person may request, in writing, within the comment period specified in this notice, that a public hearing be held to consider this proposal.
-Requests for public hearing shall state with particularity the reasons for holding a public hearing.
+Public Hearing- Any person may request, in writing, within the comment period specified in this notice, that a public hearing be held to consider this proposal.
+Requests for a public hearing shall state with particularity the reasons for holding a public hearing.